 As a way to increase cash flow to Medicare providers impacted by the COVID-19 pandemic, the CARES Act expanded the Medicare Accelerated and Advance Payment Program, which allows for most providers and suppliers, including the Company's surgical hospitals and ASCs to request an advance payment of anticipated Medicare revenues.
 ASCs could request up to 100% of the Medicare Fee-for-Service payment amount for a three-month period.
 Hospitals could request up to 100% of the payment amount for a six-month period, with certain critical access hospitals able to request up to 125% of the payment for a six-month period.
-Under the current terms of the program, all providers will have 29 months from the date of their first program payment to repay the full amount of the accelerated or advance payments they have received.
-The revised terms extend the period before repayment begins from 210 days to one year from the date that payment under the program was received.
-Once the repayment period begins, the offset will be limited to 25% of new claims during the first 11 months of repayment period from 10% to 4%.
+Under the current terms of the program, all providers will have 29 months from the date of their first program payment to repay the full amount of the accelerated or advance payment under the program was received.
+Once the repayment period before repayment begins from 210 days to one year from the date that payment under the program was received.
+Once the repayment period begins, the offset will be limited to 25% of new claims during the first 11 months of repayment and 50% of new claims during the final 6 months.
+The revised program terms also lower the interest rate on outstanding amounts due at the end of the repayment period from 10% to 4%.
 The Company received approximately \$120 million of accelerated payments during the year ended December 31, 2020.
-These accelerated payments received deferred.
-The current portion was approximately \$95 million and is included as a component of other long-term liabilities in the consolidate balance sheets.
+These accelerated payments and deferred governmental grants in the consolidated balance sheets as of December 31, 2020.
+The long-term portion is included as a component of other long-term liabilities in the consolidate balance sheets.
 The Company does not expect to receive additional Medicare accelerated payments.